Capital punishment in Israel: Calls for imposition of the death penalty

 Israeli politicians have sometimes called for the imposition of the death penalty on specific criminals.
-In 2010 Member of the Knesset Ayoub Kara called for the imposition of the death penalty on the perpetrator of the Tapuah Junction stabbing (2010).
-In 2017 political figures including Prime Minister Benjamin Netanyahu called for the penalty to be imposed on the perpetrator of the 2017 Halamish stabbing attack.
-Representatives in the government plan to introduce to the Knesset a bill which would allow the death penalty for terrorism.
-In January 2018, a bill making it easier for military courts to hand down death sentences was approved by the Knesset in a preliminary vote of 52-49.
+In 2010, Member of the Knesset Ayoub Kara called for the imposition of the death penalty on the perpetrator of the Tapuah Junction stabbing (2010).
+In 2017, political figures including Prime Minister Benjamin Netanyahu called for the penalty to be imposed on the perpetrator of the 2017 Halamish stabbing attack.
+In January 2018, a bill making it easier for military courts to hand down death sentences, proposed by members of Yisrael Beiteinu, was approved by the Knesset in a preliminary vote of 52-49 and transferred to the Constitution, Law and Justice Committee to be prepared for its first reading.
 Prime Minister Netanyahu voted in favor, but later said the bill required "deeper discussion" among the ministers before being voted on again.
-Netanyahu stated that he would be supporting a bill that would make the death penalty a common punishment.
-If the proposed bill becomes law, it would allow the IDF military court martial in the West Bank (including East Jerusalem) to sentence those convicted of terrorism charges to the death penalty, only with the approval of the majority of a panel of judges.

-Avigdor Lieberman and his Yisrael Beiteinu party are strongly supportive of the death penalty for terrorists.
+In November however the chairman of the Constitution, Law and Justice Committee said votes on the bill would be delayed indefinitely because of disagreements within the coalition and no majority in the committee.

+In June 2022, a death penalty for terrorists bill was defeated in its preliminary reading.

 In March 2023, a bill for the death penalty against terrorism offences was passed in the Knesset in a preliminary vote by 55-9.
-The bill was supported and pushed by Itamar Ben-Gvir and Jewish Power party.
+The bill was sponsored by an Otzma Yehudit member.

+On 3 November 2025, the Knesset National Security Committee advanced the bill, allowing to be read in the Knesset's plenum.
+According to the leader of Otzma Yehudit Itamar Ben-Gvir, the bill had the approval of Prime Minister Benjamin Netanyahu.
+On 10 November, the Knesset passed the first reading by a 39–16 vote and will now go to committees for further discussions.
+Ben-Gvir also urged all political parties to support the law, claiming it was intended to establish deterrence against "Arab terrorism".

 Public opinion

-A 2017 poll found that close to 70% of Israelis would support giving death penalty after a trial to Palestinians who murdered Israeli citizens.
+A 2017 poll found that close to 70% of Israelis would support giving the death penalty, after a trial, to terrorists who are convicted of murdering Israeli citizens.